jldeen/ignite-learning-paths-training-apps/apps30/README.md

 Before running the script, you will want to update lines 9-18 of the script with your desired variables.
 These should the variables on lines 6-12 on your desired workflow.

 It is also recommended to setup your own self hosted GitHub actions runner to help with time of repeated runs.
 You can learn more about how to do that [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/adding-self-hosted-runners).
+Both workflows are setup to run on self-hosted runners and will need to be updated to work with standard linux by changing any mention of `self-hosted` to `ubuntu-latest`.

 A description of the variables, as well as their default values, can be found below.